Anarchist Foundations Overview:

 • Anarcho-syndicalists usually form their own trade union federations, which are independent of the social democratic and reformist trade unions.

-• A comprehensive introduction to Anarcho-Syndicalism can be found in "Anarcho-syndicalism: Theory and Practice " by Rudolf Rocker
+• A comprehensive introduction to Anarcho-Syndicalism can be found in "Anarcho-syndicalism: Theory and Practice" by Rudolf Rocker

 Platformism

-• Local collectives have the freedom to act according to their own circumstances but are all part of a shared tactical line and maintain strong mutual solidarity.
+• Regional collectives have the freedom to act according to their own circumstances but are all part of a shared tactical line and maintain strong mutual solidarity.
 This balance allows for both flexibility and unity within the movement, ensuring that different regions can respond to their own needs while still working toward common goals.

 • The original conception can be found in "Organisational Platform of the Libertarian Communists" and the pamphlet "Foundational Concepts of the Specific Anarchist Organisation."